Knowing when to seek help for your teenager’s anxiety

 There is effective treatment for your teenager’s anxiety

-Cognitive Behavioral Therapy (CBT) is particularly effective in treating anxiety disorders, especially when the treatment involves exposure therapy.
-Exposure therapy to increase the teen’s anxiety in a controlled environment.
-Through this exposure, the patient becomes desensitized to the source of their fear.
+Cognitive behavioral therapy (CBT) is particularly effective in treating anxiety disorders.
+Exposure therapy is often also used to help teens face their anxiety in a controlled environment.
 This enables them to face their fear with greater confidence.

-We advise parents to seek out an anxiety specialist who utilizes exposure therapy.
+We advise parents to seek out an anxiety specialist who is familiar with exposure therapy.
 Check the websites of the Anxiety Disorder Association of America (adaa.org) and the Association for Behavioral and Cognitive Therapies (abct.org).

 Here are a few questions to ask when interviewing therapists: